elementor/elementor/docs/core/base/document.md

 # Document

-The term "Document" is used in the only in the code.
-It refers a single piece of content that created by Elementor, such as a post, page, or a saved template.
+The term "Document" refers to a single piece of content that created by Elementor, such as a post, page, or a saved template.
+It's used only in the code.

 Each document has its own type and features.

-A document is saved as a `post` in the WordPress `wp_posts` table.
-His elements and settings are saved as metadata in the `wp_postmeta` table.
+A document is saved as a `post` in WordPress' `wp_posts` table, while its elements and settings are saved as metadata in the `wp_postmeta` table.

 In PHP, the document is represented by the `Elementor\Base\Document` class.